kyhau/aws-cf-templates/README.md

 1. `EC2-SaltMaster.template`
     - Create an EC2 instance from an AMI.
+    - Create an Elastic IP, attached to the EC2 instance.
     - If `SaltVersion` is specified, Salt-Master and Salt-Minion will be installed with initial configurations.
-    - Create an Elastic IP, attached to the EC2 instance.

 1. `EC2-Basic.template`
     - Create an EC2 instance from an AMI.
     - Create an Elastic IP, attached to the EC2 instance.
+    - If `SaltMasterHost` and `SaltVersion` are specified, Salt-Minion will be installed and the the salt-master host will be specified in `/etc/salt/minion`.

 1. `EC2-and-SecurityGroup-support-NFS-Rabbitmq.template`
     - Create an EC2 instance with an additional volume and Security Group supporting NFS and Rabbitmq ports.